bioinformaticsdotca/RNAseq_2018/Day3_Trinity/Morning_denovo_assembly.md

 ## Setting up your workspace

-In your home directory, create a new workspace called 'workspace_GG' (with the 'GG' short for genome-guided).
+In your workspace directory, create a new workspace called 'workspace_GG' (with the 'GG' short for genome-guided).

-    %  cd ~  # change to home directory
+    %  cd ~/workspace  # change to home directory

     %  mkdir workspace_GG